Love and Loathing at the DNC

 But he also said Karl Rove had his eye on Harris in the 2020 primary and was doing everything in his power to keep her down.
 What does this actually mean, action-wise?
 I have no idea.

-Example one: the main entrance to the huge media tent adjacent to the Center had an info table and they were out of everything all the time (the printed speeches, which come out daily, and the schedule!)
+Example one: the main entrance to the huge media tent adjacent to the Center had an info table and they were out of everything all the time (the printed speeches, which come out daily, and the daily schedule!)

 When I got there at 3pm one day.
-I asked about wifi and it took them ten minutes to find the password and then they did not know the network name (OK?).
+I asked about wi-fi and it took them ten minutes to find the password and then they did not know the network name (OK?)
 I kept asking questions that all these volunteers did not have answers to.

 togetherness, actually.